|Secondary Education Sessions (facilitated)|

 Being Darwin the Geologist is a comprehensive, flexible set of lesson plans for using in both the classroom and during a visit to the Sedgwick Museum.
 Devised by teachers working with the Museum Education Officer and the Darwin the Geologist project team, this pack includes novel ideas for combining scientific thinking with history, maths, literacy and PSHE.
 These cross-curricular exploring and investigating activities are aimed at Year 5 and Year 6 pupils, but their adaptable content makes them suitable for wider KS2 and also KS3.

-Loans boxes of well-sized specimens for handling are available on request for up to 3 weeks.
+Loan boxes are available for up to three weeks at a time.
 They are free of charge, but please note that charges may be made for losses or damage sustained during a loan.
 Loans sets are supported by basic guidance notes compiled in consultation with our teachers group.

-Both rocks and fossils are fantastic for all sorts of activities; sorting, classification, observational drawing, creative writing.
-Please note that Museum specimens should not be used for experiments such as scratch tests or immersion in water.
+Both rocks and fossil boxes are fantastic for all sorts of activities; sorting, classification, observational drawing, and creative writing.
+Please note that museum specimens should not be used for experiments such as scratch tests or immersion in water.
 If you need advice on where to find rock or mineral samples for testing please contact a member of the Education Team.

 Discover geology around Cambridge city centre through the Sedgwick Geology Trail.